ibizaman/skarabox/README.md

    $ nix run .#install-on-beacon <ip> 22 .#skarabox
    ```

-   You will be prompted for a password, enter "skarabox123" without the double quotes.

    2. The server will reboot into NixOS on its own.

    3. Decrypt the SSD and the Hard Drives.